 The treatment of candidemia in adults will be reviewed here.
 The epidemiology, pathogenesis, clinical manifestations, and diagnosis of candidemia are discussed separately; an overview of Candida infections and the management of other forms of invasive candidiasis are also presented elsewhere.
-(See "Epidemiology and pathogenesis of candidemia in adults" and "Clinical manifestations and diagnosis of candidemia and invasive candidiasis in adults" and "Overview of Candida infections" and "Candida endocarditis" and "Hepatosplenic candidiasis (chronic disseminated candidiasis)" and "Candida infections of the central nervous system" and "Candida osteoarticular infections".)
+(See "Epidemiology and pathogenesis of candidemia in adults" and "Clinical manifestations and diagnosis of candidemia and invasive candidiasis in adults" and "Overview of Candida infections" and "Candida endocarditis and suppurative thrombophlebitis" and "Chronic disseminated candidiasis (hepatosplenic candidiasis)" and "Candida infections of the central nervous system" and "Candida osteoarticular infections".)

 Antifungal susceptibility testing is also reviewed separately.
 (See "Antifungal susceptibility testing".)

 EPIDEMIOLOGY — C. albicans is the most common cause of candidemia, but there has been increased isolation of non-albicans species of Candida in recent years.
 Most prominent have been C. glabrata and C. parapsilosis, followed by C. tropicalis and C. krusei.
 This is important because some C. glabrata isolates are resistant to fluconazole, and all C. krusei isolates are resistant to fluconazole.
 In addition, the minimal inhibitory concentrations for C. parapsilosis with the echinocandins are higher than for other Candida species.
 Risk factors for infection with fluconazole-resistant Candida species include neutropenia, recent azole use, and others.
 The risk factors for and epidemiology of candidemia are discussed in detail separately.
 (See "Epidemiology and pathogenesis of candidemia in adults", section on 'Prevalence of Candida species'.)